goclem/history1960/readme.md

 ## Data

-The SCAN50 collection contains 1023 geocoded raster tiles representing mainland France in at the end of the 1950’s.
-Each tile represents an area of 25 km2 with a 5x5 m resolution.
+The *SCAN50 historique* collection of maps covers mainland France and Corse at the end of the 1950’s.
+The database consists of 1023 raster tiles covering an area of 25 km2 with a 5 x 5 m resolution.
 This collection is a patchwork of five different map types, with a varying number of representations and colours.
-The images can be downloaded form the website of the French National Geographical Institute (IGN).
+The rasters can be downloaded form the [website](https://geoservices.ign.fr/scanhisto) of the French National Geographical Institute (IGN).

 Key | Value
 --- | ---